 - Fact 24 - History: In 1890 the Sioux were finally defeated at Battle of Little Bighorn

 Yankton or the Western Dakota Sioux

-We have included a selection of trivia and interesting facts about Sioux Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Sioux Indians which we hope will be of help with homework.
 Most of these interesting facts about Sioux Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Sioux Native Americans and info will help you increase your knowledge on the subject of Sioux Native Americans.
+Many of these interesting and random pieces of information and fun facts about Sioux Indians and info will help you increase your knowledge on the subject of Sioux Indians.